 NOTE: If the WSReset utility does not show up in the search result, you can launch the same from the System32 folder (Windows\System32).
 To open the WSReset tool from the System32 folder, please navigate to the drive where Windows 10 is installed (usually “C”), open up the Windows folder, and open up the System32 folder.
 Here, you can find the WSReset.exe file.
 Right-click on it and then click Run as administrator option.

 Step 4: The Store app should now automatically launch along with the Command Prompt.
 The Command Prompt window will automatically disappear after a couple of seconds.

 That’s it!
-You have cleared and reset Windows Store cache in Windows 10.
+You have cleared and reset the Windows Store cache in Windows 10.
 Open the Store app and try to install some apps from the Store.
 You should be able to download and install apps without any issues now.

-If the above method fails to fix Store issue(s), we recommend you to try the method given below.
+If the above method fails to fix Store issue(s), we recommend you try the method given below.